 When the King of Prussia, Friedrich der Große, wanted to get away from the hustle and bustle of city life in Berlin, he would flee to the tranquility of his summer palace.
 Sanssouci ("without worries" in French) was built in 1774 and is as breathtaking today as when it was first built.

 Buy a ticket to step inside Friedrich's world.
 The interiors are decorated in the elaborate Frederician Rococo style.
 The highlights include the Entrance Hall and Marble Hall, although all the structures offer decadent design.
 The palace is regally perched on top of a terraced vineyard, overlooking 700 acres of royal gardens.

-Styled after Versailles in France, the ornate garden is filled with cascading terraces, fountains, marble sculptures, and a Chinese tea house.
-On the highest terrace close to the palace, you’ll find the tomb of Fredrick.
-It was relocated here after reunification in 1990.
+Styled after Versailles in France, the ornate gardens are as attractive as the elegant interiors.
+There are fountains, marble sculptures, and a Chinese tea house sprinkled throughout the expansive grounds.
+On the highest terrace close to the palace, there is the tomb of Fredrick, relocated here after reunification in 1990.

 Sweeping gables, red bricks, and white window shutters straight out of the Netherlands have found a home in Potsdam.
 The Dutch Quarter (Hollaenderviertel) was built in the 18th century for Dutch artisans and craftsmen who were invited to settle down here by Frederick the Great.